Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

 Watson Studio jobs from a Taipy application.

-By integrating IBM Watson Studio projects with Taipy scenarios, you gain streamlined workflows for data manipulation and scenario management.
-This involves creating custom jobs for interacting with IBM Watson Studio's API to read from and write to datasets, execute code, seamlessly blending Watson Studio capabilities with Taipy's data management and interactive graphics.
+By integrating IBM Watson Studio projects with Taipy scenarios, you can streamline workflows for “what-if” analysis and scenario comparison, which are crucial for developing robust Decision Support Systems for your end-users.
+This integration involves creating custom jobs to interact with IBM Watson Studio's API, allowing you to read from and write to datasets, execute code, and seamlessly combine Watson Studio's capabilities with Taipy's task and data management.

 ![Watson Studio](images/illustration_Waston.png){width=50% : .tp-image}